-Restaurants are still the dominating leaders of the food and beverage industry making more than $700 billion in 2016 within the US alone, while food trucks grossed a little more than $1 billion that same year.
+Restaurants are still the dominating leaders of the food and beverage industry making more than $900 billion in 2023 within the US alone, while food trucks grossed about $1.5 billion that same year.
 Both can be very profitable, but the real question lies here: what is the more likely profitable option for YOU and your concept?
 Below is a breakdown of various things to consider.

 Food Truck Survival Rate to Restaurant Life Expectancy

 There is a certain degree of risk to both options, as there is with any other business.
 However, the brick and mortar option carries a significantly higher risk.
 According to Restaurant MBA, 25% of food trucks fail within their first year and 60% fail within their first three years.
 On the flip side, 60% of restaurants fail within their first year and 80% fail before hitting their third-year mark.

 So why do restaurants have a higher fail rate?
 There are five main reasons why restaurants struggle to live for the past three years: